-Note.
-The name of the connected query cannot be changed after you enter the name into the Select a Child Query page of a Connected Query Quick Start.

-Because Connected Query uses node name as an XML node, query names used in a Connected Query must follow these naming rules:

-• Query names can include letters, numbers, and other characters.

-However, query names cannot include spaces.

-• Query names can start with letters xml (or XML, Xml, and so on).

-However, these names cannot consist of only three letters XML.

-• Query names cannot start with a number nor a punctuation character.

-If a query name starts with an alpha or underscore [] character, the query node name in an XML file will be the same as the query name.
-Otherwise, the query node name will be the query name with the prefix PS.
-For example:

-- Query MyQuery123 is written to the output XML file as MyQuery123. - Query MyQueryA is written to the output XML file as MyQueryA. - Query 123MyQuery is written to the output XML file as PS_123MyQuery.

-Public Indicate the query ownership.

-If the Public check box is selected, this query will be a public query.
-If the Public check box is not selected, this connected query will be a private query.

-Note.
-The ownership of the connected query cannot be changed after you enter data into the Select a Child Query page of a Connected Query Quick
+afte te: The name of the connected query cannot be changed er you enter the name into the Select a Child Query page of a nnected Query Quick Start. qu cause Connected Query uses query name as an XML node, ery names used in a Connected Query must follow these ning rules: • Query names can include letters, numbers, and other characters.
+However, query names cannot include spaces. • Query names can start with letters xml (or XML , Xml , and so on).
+However, these names cannot consist of only three letters XML . • Query names cannot start with a number nor a punctuation character. cha as t a query name starts with an alpha or underscore $[\ ]$ aracter, the query node name in an XML file will be the same the query name.
+Otherwise, the query node name will be the ery name with the prefix PS .
+For example: • Query MyQuery123 is written to the output XML file as MyQuery123. • Query MyQueryA is written to the output XML file as MyQueryA. • Query 123MyQuery is written to the output XML file as PS_123MyQuery.
+Ind licate the query ownership. puł he Public check box is selected, this connected query will be blic.
+If the Public check box is not selected, this connected ery will be private.

-Start.
+Connected Query Quick Start.